 2. HP EliteBook 840 G8

-HP EliteBook 840 G8 is undoubtedly the best HP business laptop.
-Its display is super crisp & clear, and the incredible 11th gen i5 processor and 1TB SSD make it a fast machine.
+HP The EliteBook 840 G8 is undoubtedly the best business notebook HP.
+Its display is razor sharp and the incredible 11th generation i5 processor and 1TB SSD make it a fast device.

 - 14 inches FHD Display